Hi there! Here’s Noah Fang.

 - Research (e.g. user research) and test (e.g. usability test).

-- Facilitate ideas and collaborate to realize them, for which I learn whatever necessary.
+- Facilitate ideas and collaborate to realize them.

 - Direct creatively, supervise technically, and lead collaboratively.